Menu

 Hurricanes and severe weather

-The hurricane season is from June to November.
-The direction and strength of hurricanes can change with little warning.
+The hurricane and rainy season is from June to November.
+Landslides, mudslides, and flooding can happen.

 If there's a hurricane or severe storm: